Diesel collapse gives automakers carbon headache

 Others are clinging to the hope that the image of the latest Euro 6 diesels may yet be rehabilitated, and their fortunes restored.

-“I am worried,” Volkswagen (VOWG_p.DE) Chief Executive Matthias Mueller said in a Reuters Television interview.
+“I am worried,” Volkswagen Chief Executive Matthias Mueller said in a Reuters Television interview.

 “But it’s our job to solve these problems,” he said.
 “I’m firmly convinced that diesel will experience a revival.”